rasoolsomji/django-security/README.md

 #### Further Detail:
 [CWE](https://cwe.mitre.org/data/definitions/200.html)
 #### Implementation:
-Since at least Django 1.4, you can edit the setting `SESSION_COOKIE_NAME` from it's default of `'sessionid'`.
+Since at least Django 1.4, you can edit the setting `SESSION_COOKIE_NAME` from its default of `'sessionid'`.

-Since Django 1.2, you can edit the setting `CSRF_COOKIE_NAME` from it's default of `'csrftoken'`
+Since Django 1.2, you can edit the setting `CSRF_COOKIE_NAME` from its default of `'csrftoken'`

 #### Things to note:
 - Renaming the CSRF cookie is redundant if you [put the CSRF cookie in the session cookie](#csrf-settings)